The Duellists: Writing

-Although Vaughan-Hughes screenplay used many elements from The Duel, it created new scenes like the duels at the start and the end of the film and new characters.
+Although Vaughan-Hughes' screenplay used many elements from The Duel, it created new scenes like the duels at the start and the end of the film and new characters.
+It also moved the date of the first duel from 1794 to 1800.
+Alex von Tunzelmann speculates that this an attempt to mirror Napoleon's life.

+Casting

+Scott's first choices to play the lead roles were Oliver Reed and Michael York, the stars of The Three Musketeers, but they proved unavailable or out of the film's budget range.
+Paramount Pictures gave Scott a list of four actors from which to choose for the two leads, which he had to agree to in order to receive financing.
+Scott selected Keith Carradine and Harvey Keitel, then spent several months trying to convince them to accept the roles.
+Carradine and Keitel, both Americans, chose not to adapt accents to match their British co-stars, believing their natural idiolects better reflected their character's class and ideological backgrounds.
+The leads insisted upon using real, un-dulled 1798-pattern light cavalry saber swords for the sword dueling sequences.

+Even though he was out of the film's budget, Albert Finney agreed to appear in the film at the behest of this then-girlfriend Diana Quick.
+He filmed his scene in a single day, and took a case of champagne as payment.

 Filming

 Many exteriors were shot in and around Sarlat-la-Canéda in the Dordogne region of France.
 The winter scenes set during the retreat from Moscow were shot in the Cairngorms of Scotland, near Aviemore.
 The final duel scene was filmed at the unrestored Château de Commarque.

 The last scene references paintings of the former emperor in his South Atlantic exile (e.g. Napoleon on Saint Helena by Franz Josef Sandmann).